-- A blizzard is a severe snow storm with winds in excess of 35 mph and visibility of less than a quarter mile for more than 3 hours.
+1. A blizzard is a severe snow storm with winds in excess of 35 mph and visibility of less than a 1/4 mile for more than 3 hours.

-- To avoid hypothermia if caught outdoors during a blizzard, stay hydrated and nourished, keep your blood flowing by moving around, if your clothes are wet, try to start a fire to dry them, create a snow cave to block winds which reduce your body temperature, and do not eat snow (it will make you colder!).
+3. To avoid hypothermia if caught outdoors during a blizzard, stay hydrated and nourished.
+Keep blood flowing by moving around.
+Also build a snow cave to block winds, which reduce your body temperature.
+And don't eat snow, it will make you colder!

-- The Storm of the [20th] Century took place in March, 1993, and was iconic for it’s hurricane wind force and massive size.
-It stretched from Canada to mid-America, leaving some southern states under a foot or more of snow.
-The blizzard cause roughly 300 deaths and 10 million power outages. .
+6. The Storm of the 20th Century took place in March, 1993.
+It was iconic for it’s hurricane wind force and massive size.
+And stretched from Canada to mid-America.
+The blizzard cause roughly 300 deaths and 10 million power outages.

-- Traveling by car or foot is highly discouraged during blizzard conditions.
-It increases the chance of hypothermia, accident, and death.
+7. Traveling by car or foot is highly discouraged during blizzard conditions.
+It increases the chance of hypothermia, accident and death.

-- Rochester, NY is said to be the snowiest large city in the U.S., accumulating an average of 94 inches of snow every year.
+9. Rochester, New York is said to be the largest city with the most snow in the U.S., accumulating an average of 94 inches of snow every year.

-- When a blizzard is in the forecast, you may receive a “Winter Storm Watch”, which means there is a possibility of a storm taking effect, or a “Winter Storm Warning”, which implies a storm is on the way or already taking place.
-It’s very important to take these warnings seriously.
+10. When a blizzard is in the forecast, you may receive a “Winter Storm Watch," which means there is a possibility of a storm taking effect.
+You could also receive a “Winter Storm Warning," which means a storm is on the way or already taking place.

-- Once you receive a storm warning, get prepared.
-You could lose electricity (which includes hot water and heat), so stock up on non-perishable foods, blankets, flashlights, extra batteries, and candles.
+11. As soon as you receive a storm warning, get prepared.
+You could lose electricity (this includes hot water and heat), so stock up on non-perishable foods, blankets, flashlights, extra batteries, and candles beforehand.